Raising Corn in Ohio

 This next photo is from June 8, about 30 days after planting and the stalks are already 2-feet tall.

-This photo is from August 3, approximately 3 months after planting.
-The corn stalks are 7-feet tall with ears of corn already showing.
+This photo below is from August 3, approximately 3 months after planting.
+The corn stalks are 7-feet tall with mature tassels and ears of corn already showing.

 Leave a Reply